microsoft/vs-streamjsonrpc/doc/progresssupport.md

-# IProgress<T> support
+# `IProgress<T>` support

-Support for IProgress<T> allows a JSON-RPC server to report progress to the client periodically so that the client can start processing those results without having to wait for all results to be retrieved before responding.
+Support for `IProgress<T>` allows a JSON-RPC server to report progress to the client periodically so that the client can start processing those results without having to wait for all results to be retrieved before responding.

-## Client side:
+## Client side

-With this support client can now include an object that implements IProgress<T> on the invocation parameters.
+With this support client can now include an object that implements `IProgress<T>` on the invocation parameters.
 The Report method on that instance should have the processing that the client will do with the results reported by the server.

-Since IProgress<T> is not serializable to JSON, the formatter of the JsonRpc instance will store the object implementing IProgress<T> in a dictionary and replace it with a token in the JSON message before sending it to the server.
-It will also store this token along with the request's id in another dictionary so that we can associate a request id with its IProgress<T> instance.
+Since `IProgress<T>` is not directly serializable to JSON, a JSON token that tracks that `IProgress<T>` instance will be written in its place in the outgoing message.

 The request sent to the server will look like this: